opendi-org/containerized-authoring-demo/readme.md

 ## Configuring the project

-This project has one primary configuration file, `.env`.
+This project expects one primary configuration file, `.env`.
+See `SAMPLE.env`.
 The Authoring Tool Frontend submodule has an additional `docker-config.js`, and the nginx service has configs used under different build conditions determined by `.env` values.

 ### `.env`

+A sample `.env` file is provided as `SAMPLE.env`.
+To configure the project, create your own copy of `SAMPLE.env`, named `.env`.

-Location: Top level parent directory for the Containerized Authoring Demo project.
+Expected Location: Top level parent directory for the Containerized Authoring Demo project.

 Provides configuration options for build type, database type, and database configurations.